IBM/InteractingWithABlockchainNetwork/README.md

 # Interacting with a Blockchain Network

+# WARNING: This repository is no longer maintained :warning:

+> This repository, which contains assets to run a Hyperledger Composer application, is not being actively maintained due to a shift to focus on Hyperledger Fabric.
+This repository will not be updated.
+The repository will be kept available in read-only mode.
+Refer to https://github.com/IBM/SmartContractTrading-wFabric1-4-VSCodeExt for a similar example.

 ## Instructions for setting the blockchainNetwork

 Welcome to Part 2 of building a Blockchain Application.
 Now that you have created a blockchain network, you can learn how to interact with it to add participants, perform transactions and query the network.